Massive wave propagation near null infinity: The octagonal compactification

-i.e.\ we first perform a polar blowup of the boundary p-submanifolds $S_-, S_+$ -- in either order -- and then modify the smooth structure at the front face(s) of the blowups using the coordinate change $\varrho \mapsto \smash{\varrho^{1/2}}$.
-That is, if we set
+i.e.\ we first perform a polar blowup of the boundary submanifolds $\scrI_-, \scrI_+$ (in whichever order -- the two possible orders give rise to equivalent compactifications) and then modify the smooth structure at the front face(s) of the blowups using the coordinate change $\varrho \mapsto \smash{\varrho^{1/2}}$.
+In other words, if we set